Undecidability of the spectral gap in rotationally symmetric Hamiltonians

 A second open problem is to consider the reflection symmetry on the 2D lattice.
-Our construction is in a sense chiral, as we are forced to choose a particular orientation of the plane in order to avoid an exponentially degenerate ground state subspace in the case of gapped instances.
+Our construction is in a sense chiral, as our Hamiltonian description relies on the fact that the tiles have a sense of ``inner orientation''.
 While we have no fundamental reason to believe that reflection symmetry would be incompatible with undecidability of the spectral gap, our construction depends heavily on the lack of this particular symmetry.
 In both the 1D and 2D cases with reflection symmetry, a non trivial problem is to guarantee a unique gapped ground state while at the same time respecting the symmetry constraint.

 The third open problem is whether the restriction on 4-body interactions is really required.
-This is again, on the one hand, an artifact of the proof, due to the necessity of encoding a rotationally invariant tiling problem into a rotationally invariant local Hamiltonian.
+This is again, on the one hand, an artifact of the proof, due to the necessity of encoding an invariant tiling problem into an invariant local Hamiltonian.
 If one could perform this step with a smaller interaction length, then most probably the rest of the proof could be adapted.